 Amber and her partner have been supporters of CANAPI for years and have enjoyed attending the Race at the Raffle annually as well as other fundraisers.

 Amber can be reached at email@example.com

 General Support Specialist

-Julie Ann Boylen joined the CANAPI staff in May of 2017 after years of volunteerism and collaboration with the agency.
-She has achieved an Associate's degree in Computer Information Systems and is continuing to pursue a Bachelor of Science at the University of Akron.
-Julie is an activist in the Akron area and always there to offer a hand or a smile to those in need.
-Her extensive and well-rounded technical skills and knowledge make her an excellent addition to the CANAPI team.
+Julie Ann Boylen joined CANAPI in May 2017 after years of volunteerism and collaboration with the agency.
+Julie graduated from Ellet High School with a two-year training certificate in Building Maintenance and Construction Trades.
+She has since achieved an Associate degree in Computer Information Systems and a Bachelor of Science degree in Organizational Supervision from the University of Akron.
+As a local activist, Julie is always there to offer a hand or smile to those in need.
+Her extensive, well-rounded technical skills and knowledge make her an excellent addition to the CANAPI team.